 Downtown Los Angeles Office Space for Rent

-Downtown Los Angeles is the city’s central business district, and home to more than a half-million jobs.
-The diverse area includes the Fashion and Financial District, and although this area had a significant economic decline in the decades leading up to the early 2000’s, the city has experienced a significant turnaround and has stayed a key business center, and a very desirable California neighborhood in which to lease workspace and to work in!
+Downtown Los Angeles is Los Angeles, CA’s central business district, and home to more than a half-million jobs.
+The diverse area includes the Fashion and Financial District, and although this area had a significant economic decline in the decades leading up to the early 2000’s, it has since experienced a significant turnaround and has stayed a key business center, and a very desirable California neighborhood in which to lease workspace and to work in!

-The strategic urban planning that has gone into Downtown Los Angeles has created a modern mix of functional and artistic to ensure the protection of the city’s diverse cultural charm.
+The strategic urban planning that has gone into Downtown has created a modern mix of functional and artistic to ensure the protection of the neighborhood’s diverse cultural charm.

 Because of the rediscovery of architectural gems and ideally priced sections of land, there was a boom of interest from smart developers around 2014.
 Because of the central location and asking rents below the metro average, Downtown still attracts technology companies, co-working startups, hardware, and cleantech companies looking to find both traditional and flexible space at an affordable price.
-Downtown LA is also popular among up-and-coming artist, due to its vibrant cultural scene and gallery space for rent.
+Downtown LA is also popular among up-and-coming artists, due to its vibrant cultural scene and gallery space for rent.

-Larger companies that hold commercial real estate in Downtown L.A. include Anschutz Entertainment Group, BYD Company, and Cathay Bank.
+Some of the largest companies that hold private office spaces in Downtown L.A. include Anschutz Entertainment Group, BYD Company, and Cathay Bank.
 There are also plans in place to continue the refinement of the central business district through the renovation of areas like Skid Row, and incentives for the growth of the Financial District and Fashion District.

 Downtown Los Angeles Office Space│Lease Data & Trends